Skip to content

 Although initially based at Sissinghurst, Scholars have the opportunity to visit associated garden organisations, both in the UK and internationally, to broaden their development and learn from a variety of experts.

-New to 2025, we are proud to announce that the Programme will expand to Bodnant Garden in Wales, offering successful candidates the opportunity to be based there or at Sisssinghurst Castle.
+In 2025, the Programme expanded to Bodnant Garden in Wales, offering successful candidates the opportunity to be based there or at Sisssinghurst Castle.

 The Scholarship was originally and continues to be generously funded by donations and legacies.
 If you are thinking about leaving a gift in will to the National Trust, you can find out more here